testdrivenio/django-aloe-bdd/example_bdd/README.md

     )
 ```

-Then you make a migration and run it.
+Make a migration and run it.

 ```
 python manage.py makemigrations
 python manage.py migrate
 ```

-Next, you create a new test step for the `I create the following friendships:` statement.
+Next, create a new test step for the `I create the following friendships:` statement.

 **example/features/friendships_steps.py**